 This education program will be delivered to both Aboriginal and non-Aboriginal students and is designed to fit within the NSW Stage 3 syllabus and the Year 5 and 6 outcomes of the Australian curriculum.
-The intent is to support students learning about Sea Country with hands-on experiences and excursions delivered by our Sea Rangers and other local Aboriginal educators.
+The intent is to support students learning about Sea Country using videos and followed up with hands-on experiences and excursions delivered by our Sea Rangers and other local Aboriginal educators.